|

 Perl is a case-sensitive language.
 This means that language words (called identifiers) should be typed with a consistent capitalization of letters. there are several types of identifies:

-Whitespace are elements that can serve as identifiers separators, but that otherwise ignored much like comments. whitespace symbols include spaces, tabs, and newlines.
+Whitespace are elements that can serve as identifiers separators, but that otherwise ignored. they include two classes of lexitcal items (lexems):

-Like any normal language should Perl ignores whitespace that surrounds "lexical tokens" in programs.
-As we already know "lexical token" is a keyword, variable name, number, function name, etc. For example those two statements are the same:
+Like any normal algorithmic language (and unlike shell) Perl ignores whitespace that surrounds "lexical tokens" in programs.
+Whitespace includes a newline, so any statement can be split into multiple lines.
+As we already know that a "lexical token" is a keyword, variable name, number, function name, etc. so for Perl oes not matte whether lexical tokens areal on one or several lines.
+This is exactly like Algor60, PL/1 and C treats them.
+For example those three statements are the same:

 $i=1;